 We invite contributions that extend on the current understanding of psychological processes and mechanisms in the higher education and university context.
 There are key contributions offered by developmental and educational psychology scholars in universities including defining affective, cognitive, and behavioural processes that affect learning, learners, and educators.
 Educational psychology in higher education studies will further learning and teaching practices through a psychological lens, with an emphasis on human learning and development in universities and colleges.

-We invite contributions to the critical conversations related to academic (faculty) professional learning that is intentional in developing teaching practice.
+We invite contributions to the critical conversations related to academic (faculty) professional learning that is intentional in academic development practice.
 We believe that teachers who are pedagogically supported and equipped for teaching disciplinary knowledge are essential in higher education.
 Developing teaching practice articles will contribute to improving how academics think about and practice teaching as well as describing and evaluating the design and implementation of academic development activities, resources or programs.

 We invite contributions that deconstruct and interpret current and future academic, living, and social interactions between and of tertiary student flourishing, engagement, satisfaction, and success before, during, and after their higher education pathway.
 Student experience articles will contribute to a multifaceted understanding of what constitutes high quality student experiences and in what contexts does such knowledge apply.